TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `silentFail( silent )`

-Returns the current value of silentFail or the APGateway instance for quick chaining
+Returns the current value of silentFail or the Gateway instance for quick chaining

-When a request is not successful `APGateway` will throw an error.
+When a request is not successful `Gateway` will throw an error.
 Setting `silentFail` to `true` will cause the gateway to ignore those errors.

 * `silent`: `boolean`